IPGP/geodezyx/docsrc/source/cookbook.rst

 Point and Click to detect offsets manually
 ------------------------------------------

-The toolbox contains a tool to select manually the jumps in the Geodetic Time Series.
+`geodezyx` contains a tool to select manually the jumps in the Geodetic Time Series.

 Based on `matplotlib`, you can "point and click" the discontinuities you detected visually with your mouse.